Skip to main content

 “Let me tell you something today.
 You know why a girl leaves her home and everything behind, and not the men?”
 Jaivanta made her look up and shake her head.

-“You see Ajabdeh, Pratap sees Heer as Your sister, or Shakti’s fiancée.
+“You see, Ajabdeh, Pratap sees Heer as your sister, or Shakti’s fiancée.
 So from his point of view, he assumes you see Maan as his sister.
 I guess he understood he was wrong.
-But God knows when this child of mine will learn to apologize.”
+But God knows when this child of mine will learn to apologise.”
 Jaivanta stared at Ajabdeh's frown.

 “He told you…”